- University of Iowa College of Law - J.D. (1995)

 - Iowa State University - B.A. in German (1993)

 Mr. Kelly is a Senior James Madison Fellow and as part of that fellowship attended a four week seminar on American Constitutionalism at Georgetown University in Washington, D.C.
 (2004).
+He is also a Teacher Fellow of the Center for the Study of the American Constitution at the University of Wisconsin - Madison (2017-18).

 He attended the Street Law/Supreme Court Historical Society: Supreme Court Summer Institute at Georgetown Law Center (2014) and had the chance to attend the U.S. Supreme Court while in session and moot court cases from recent terms with members of the Supreme Court Bar.